-The Southwest Stockton Community Steering Committee is a special committee that will be responsible for advising the San Joaquin Valley Air District's development of the Community Air Monitoring Plan (Monitoring Plan) and Community Emission Reduction Program (CERP) under AB 6171.
+The South Central Fresno Community Steering Committee is a special committee that will be responsible for advising the San Joaquin Valley Air District's development of the Community Air Monitoring Plan (Monitoring Plan) and Community Emission Reduction Program (CERP) under AB 6171.

 Committee objectives include identifying areas of concern regarding air pollution sources within and outside of the Community that impact the Community and sensitive receptor sites, and reviewing existing available information on air quality to provide strategic input towards Monitoring Plan and CERP development.
 Committee objectives also include disseminating and soliciting information to and from community stakeholders that each committee member represents.
+The goal is for the Monitoring Plan to be adopted by the San Joaquin Valley Air District by July 2019 and the CERP by October 2019.
 Upon adoption of the CERP, the steering committee may continue to meet as needed to support and provide guidance on implementation, and develop progress reports.